UnnamedZ03/CS2-external-base/README.md

 # CS2-external-base
 ## A simple CS2 base made by me.
 Pay attention to the reasoning and not to the way I draw, nor to the messy structure of the code.
 ### UC link : NONE
+#### The memory and driver parts have been removed because I don't want to publicize my writing and reading methods.
+Consequently, you'll have to implement your own.
 #### Features :

 - [x] Team Check